Sofia Gruskin: Early life and education

 Gruskin's focus on public health, human rights, and law emerged during the early years of the global AIDS crisis.
 Gruskin observed that around the world a broad range of rights were being restricted in the name of public health but without proper justification, resulting in widespread violations of rights with devastating health effects.

-Gruskin received her bachelor's degree in sociology, specializing in Ethnomethodology, from the University of California at Santa Cruz.
+Gruskin received her bachelor's degree in sociology, specializing in Ethnomethodology, from the University of California, Santa Cruz.
 In 1990, she completed a doctoral degree in jurisprudence at the Cardozo School of Law.
 Also in 1990, Gruskin participated in an internship at the United States Department of State in the Office of the Legal Advisor.
 In 1991, Gruskin was admitted to the New York State Bar.
 In 1993, Gruskin completed a master's degree in International Affairs, specializing in Public Health and Human Rights at Columbia University's School of International and Public Affairs.